 68. The site comprises 2 areas of informal greenspace, predominantly amenity mown with scattered broadleaved trees.
-The Medieval village of Yoden (the larger of the two sites) incorporates a geological SSSI (Yoden Village Quarry) and well as a Scheduled Ancient monument to the north of the site (Yoden medieval settlement).
+The Medieval village of Yoden (the larger of the two sites) incorporates a geological Site of Special Scientific Interest (SSSI)70 (Yoden Village Quarry) and well as a Scheduled Ancient monument to the north of the site (Yoden medieval settlement).